 15 Things Retirees Should Buy at Costco

-From caskets and cruises to eyeglasses and hearing aids, the warehouse club offers bargains aimed at mature shoppers.
+From its house brand Kirkland Signature lineup to name brands and hidden gems, the warehouse club offers bargains aimed at mature shoppers.

 You've earned every one of those gray hairs, American shoppers at or close to retirement.
-Aging baby boomers born between 1946 and 1964.
-There are roughly 74 million of them alive today, still outpacing millennials, with the first wave of boomers already entering retirement.
+Aging baby boomers born between 1946 and 1964 -- there are roughly 74 million of them alive today, still outpacing millennials -- are seasoned shoppers.
 And boomers like to shop.
 In particular, they like to shop at Costco.
 More older shoppers prefer the warehouse club over popular retailers such as Walmart and Target, and boomers are more likely than millennials to renew their Costco memberships.

 So it makes perfect sense that Costco caters to retirees and near-retirees, despite the stereotype that it only sells bulk items that are too much for an empty nest.
-As a boomer and regular Costco shopper, I already knew this from personal experience, but recent research trips to my local warehouse clubs revealed even more deals aimed at the mature market that I hadn’t noticed before.
+As a boomer and regular Costco shopper, I already knew this from personal experience, but recent research trips to my local warehouse club revealed even more deals aimed at the mature market that I hadn’t noticed before.
 Here are 15 things I found that uniquely appeal to retirees, and bonus: Many Costco stores offer special shopping hours devoted exclusively to those age 60 and up.

-A couple of year ago I first explained “Why I Bought My Prescription Glasses at Costco,” and since then I bought another pair at Costco and had lenses replaced in older frames, and I'm poised for an eyeglass refresh at the giant retailer.
+Back in the day, I first explained “Why I Bought My Prescription Glasses at Costco,” and since then I bought another pair at Costco, had lenses replaced in older frames, and I'm poised for an eyeglass refresh at the giant retailer.
 Why Costco?
 Put simply, I found that the warehouse club offered the best product and service at the best price, especially compared to the retail eyewear outlets conveniently tucked inside your eye doctor’s office.

 The ultimate cost of your eyeglasses (or contacts) from Costco depends, of course, on the frames and lenses you choose, but that goes for any retailer.
-I often see a recurring deal at Costco for $30 off a second pair of glasses after paying the full ride on your first pair (my wife recently bought three pair of prescription glasses for less than $250).
-And though you may be tempted to use online eyeglass services, remember fit is crucial.
-And try as it might, the Internet isn’t going to fit you and adjust your frames.
+I often see a recurring deal at Costco for $40 off a second pair of glasses after paying the full ride on your first pair (my wife recently bought three pair of prescription glasses for less than $250).
+And though you may be tempted to use online eyeglass services, remember: Fit is crucial.
+And try as it might, the Internet isn’t going to fit you properly and adjust your frames as needed.
 You can also get an eye exam at Costco, done by a licensed optometrist.

 Looking for readers and sunglasses?
-Costco sells Foster Grant reading glasses in packages of three for less than $20, and non-prescription Kirkland Signature polarized and anti-reflective sunglasses for $24.99 a pair.
+Costco sells Foster Grant reading glasses in packages of three for $18.99, and non-prescription Kirkland Signature polarized and anti-reflective sunglasses for $24.99 a pair.

 Coffins and Urns

 At some point we all have to think about the unthinkable.
 Costco’s right there with you as a cheaper alternative to buying a casket through a funeral home, sometimes five times less expensive, according to reviews (yes, there are reviews).
 Costco members can go online to purchase a casket for delivery.
 Standard shipping is included in the online price, but expedited shipping is also available.
-The shipping address and the billing address must be in one of the 38 states (plus the District of Columbia) approved for casket sales (Alaska and Hawaii are out).
+The shipping address and the billing address must be in one of the 49 states (including the District of Columbia) approved for casket sales (Alaska and Hawaii are out).
 The Federal Trade Commission requires funeral homes to accept any casket purchased from an outside source.
-Casket prices at Costco.com range from $900 to $1,350; urns range from $90 to $150.
+Most of the casket prices at Costco.com are $1,149.99; urns range from $90 to $100.

-Cruise purchased?
+Scored that trip to Hawaii?
 Check.
-Updated passport?
-Check.
 Now what?
 Time to pack, and whoa, your luggage is ancient.
-Cruise on over to Costco for a suitcase upgrade.
+Jet on over to Costco for a suitcase upgrade.

 Many boomers who had chickenpox as a kid are being encouraged to get a new shingles shot, particularly the two-shot Shingrix vaccine because of its effectiveness.
-When I agreed to it at my recent physical, my doctor wrote a prescription.
+When I agreed to it at a recent annual physical, my doctor wrote a prescription.
 Enter Costco, which has an in-store pharmacy where you can get the shingles shot (or shots), as well as other immunizations including flu shots that are recommended for older folks.
 For people paying out of pocket, Consumer Reports found that vaccinations cost less at Costco than at drug stores such as CVS or Walgreens.
 Here's a price list for adult immunizations.
 COVID-19 vaccines are also given at Costco pharmacies, depending on availability.

-One drawback: Costco pharmacies (at least the two near me in Northern Virginia) are closed on Sundays.
+One drawback: Many, if not all, Costco pharmacies are closed on Sundays.

-And, of course, taking home a copy from Costco means you can start turning pages immediately, instead of waiting two days for your Amazon package to arrive.
+But, of course, spending 19 cents more for Carlson's book at Costco means you can start turning pages immediately, instead of waiting two days for your Amazon package to arrive.

 All those rock concerts.
 All those portable listening devices, from Walkmans to iPods, Beats and iPhones wired to your ears.
 Many boomers are paying the price with hearing loss -- and boomers who already turned 65 know that Medicare doesn’t cover hearing aids, which can run as much as $3,000 per ear.

 Costco’s made some assertive moves into the business of selling and servicing hearing aids, offering an array of devices at reasonable prices.
 Free hearing tests are even conducted in-store at Costco Hearing Aid Centers.
 Costco works with four major suppliers of hearing aids, and also carries its own store brand.
-The Kirkland Signature 8.0 Premium Digital Hearing Instruments Kit costs $1,600 and includes a pair of hearing aids (available in 10 different colors).
-And, of course, you’ll need batteries: A package of 48 Kirkland Signature hearing aid batteries is $8.49.
-To compare, a package of 60 hearing aid batteries was selling for $15.30 on Amazon.
+The Kirkland Signature 10.0 Premium Digital Rechargeable Hearing Instruments Kit costs $1,399 and includes a pair of hearing aids (available in five different colors to match your style, skin tone or hair color).

 We hear it from retirees all the time: "I'm busier now than when I was working full time."
 True as that may be, you still can have time on your hands.
 Or wrists.
 You can find decent watches at clock-stopping prices at Costco.